BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 1. `Sidebar` is where all selected object's parameters are.

-	You can either see paramater for selected `RootTemplate` in `Root Templates` windows, or selected `RootTemplate` on the level/`Outliner`.
-Changing paramters for selected `RootTemplate` in the window will change them globaly for all `RootTemplates` on the level, changing parameters for seleceted `RootTemplate` on the level or `Outliner` will change them for selected `RootTemplate` only
+	You can see parameters for selected `RootTemplate` in either the `Root Template` window or in the level/`World Outliner` window.
+Changing parameters for selected `RootTemplate` in the window will change them globaly for all `RootTemplates` on the level; changing parameters for selected `RootTemplate` on the level or `World Outliner` will change them for selected `RootTemplate` only.

 	![creating-a-new-level-23-ui-sidebar.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-23-ui-sidebar.webp)

-1. `Outliner` is a list with all placed objects on the level.
+1. `World Outliner` is a list with all placed objects on the level.

 	![creating-a-new-level-24-ui-outliner.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-24-ui-outliner.webp)

 ### Additional object controls

-At the bottom you can also see: `Pos: x y z`, `Rot: x y z`, `Scale XYZ`, and their different modes.
-These also allow you to manipulate over selected object.
-Hover over the modes to see the tooltips.
+In the bottom right corner, you'll also see more ways to manipulate selected objects with `Pos: XYZ`, `Rot: XYZ`, and `Scale XYZ`, plus toggles for different modes (hover over them to see tooltips).
+You can use these tools to manipulate selected objects more precisely: for example, you can easily rotate an object by typing the new angle (e.g. 90 for 90 degree) in the `y` box.

 ![creating-a-new-level-19-add-controls.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-19-add-controls.webp)